Distinguishing two dark matter component particles at $e^+e^-$ colliders: Distinction criteria for two peaks in spectrum

 \end{itemize}

 It is obvious from the discussion above that the criteria to distinguish two peaks significantly depend on statistics/luminosity and the parameters $n(k)$.
-We will explore the effect of these factors explicitly for our chosen BP's, in the context of collider signature of two component DM scenario.
+We will explore the effect of these factors explicitly for our chosen BP's, in the context of the collider signal chosen for the analysis.